International Association for Conflict Management

 - Symposia, debates, roundtables, workshops, novel sessions (10 pages maximum for symposia, 5 pages maximum for all other formats)

-Please indicate whether your submission is related to any of the themes listed above (research with implications for real-world conflict, etc.).
+Please indicate whether your submission is related to any of the themes listed above.
 Conference submissions may be accepted as paper sessions, rapid fire sessions, poster presentations, or paper development sessions.

 Guidelines for Preparing Your Submission